andrew/ultimate-awesome/README.md

 - [awesome-parenting](https://github.com/Athen-Player1/awesome-parenting) - A curated list of courses, books, videos, and cool tech for expecting, new and current parents.
 Feel free to create a PR to add to it!.
 - [awesome-restaurants](https://github.com/beatinaniwa/awesome-restaurants) - Awesome restaurants in Japan.
 - [awesome-energy-tools](https://github.com/BiaPri/awesome-energy-tools) - Central hub offering an extensive collection of datasets and tools for energy-related applications.
-- [Awesome-CTS](https://github.com/BlackVS/Awesome-CTS) - A curated list of Capture The Signal CTF related stuff.
 - [awesome-mycroft-community](https://github.com/ChanceNCounter/awesome-mycroft-community) - Awesome stuff made by the Mycroft community.
 - [awesome-osu](https://github.com/cl8n/awesome-osu) - List of awesome osu! resources.
 - [awesome-openedge-abl](https://github.com/clement-brodu/awesome-openedge-abl) - A collection of awesome libraries, tools, frameworks and software for OpenEdge ABL.
 - [fucking-awesome-pentest](https://github.com/Correia-jpv/fucking-awesome-pentest) - A collection of awesome penetration testing resources, tools and other shiny things.
-With repository stars⭐ and forks🍴.
-- [fucking-awesome-zsh-plugins](https://github.com/Correia-jpv/fucking-awesome-zsh-plugins) - A collection of ZSH frameworks, plugins, themes and tutorials.
 With repository stars⭐ and forks🍴.
 - [fucking-public-apis](https://github.com/Correia-jpv/fucking-public-apis) - A collective list of free APIs.
 With repository stars⭐ and forks🍴.
 - [awesome-z-machine](https://github.com/cschweda/awesome-z-machine) - The Z-machine is a virtual machine that was developed by Joel Berez and Marc Blank in 1979 and used by Infocom for its text adventure games.
 Infocom compiled game code to files containing Z-machine instructions (called story files or Z-code files) and could therefore port its text adventures to a new platform simply by writing a Z-machine implementation for that platform.
 With the large number of incompatible home computer systems in use at the time, this was an important advantage over using native code or developing a compiler for each system.
 This tiny archive attempts to collect key z-machine documents.
 - [awesome-nac](https://github.com/DanielBodnar/awesome-nac) - A curated list for awesome N-Acetylcysteine (N.A.C.) studies & sources.